Portchain/stream-sea-client-js/README.md

 - In order to authenticate with the Basic method, the `payload` of the Authentication Request message must have the following fields:
   - A `type` field with value `"jwt"`
   - A `clientId` field of JSON type `string`
-  - A `jwt` field of JSON type `string` containing the stream-sea JWT that is signed and serialized using the client JWT secret and RFC 7515 JWS Compact Serialization
+  - A `jwt` field of JSON type `string` containing the stream-sea JWT that is:
+	  - signed using the client JWT public key with the RS512 algorithm
+		- serialized to a string using RFC 7515 JWS Compact Serialization
 - The server must respond to an Authentication Request message with exactly one Authentication Response message

 ### Stream-sea JWT